What is pectus carinatum?

 How does bracing work?

-Pectus carinatum can be surgically repaired in an operation called the Ravitch.
-In this procedure, the surgeon makes an incision in your child's chest wall, removes the cartilage wedged between the ribs and sternum, then reshapes and repositions the freed-up sternum.
+In the unlikely case that your child needs surgery, their surgeon will perform an operation known as the Ravitch procedure.
+During this procedure, the surgeon makes an incision in the chest wall, removes cartilage wedged between the ribs and sternum, then reshapes and repositions the sternum.

 How we care for pectus carinatum